JuliaParallel/Elemental.jl/README.md

 ```

 ### Truncated SVD
 The iterative SVD algorithm is implemented in pure Julia, but the factorized matrix as well as the Lanczos vectors are stored as distributed matrices in Elemental.
-Notice, that `TSVD.jl` doesn't depend on Elemental and is only using `Elemental.jl`'s through generic function calls.
+Notice, that [`TSVD.jl`](https://github.com/JuliaLinearAlgebra/TSVD.jl) doesn't depend on Elemental and is only using `Elemental.jl` through generic function calls.

 ```jl
 julia> using MPI, MPIClusterManagers, Distributed